 Sanchari Das is an Assistant Professor at the Computer Science department in the Ritchie School of Engineering and Computer Science at the University of Denver.
 Her research lab focuses on computer security, privacy, education, human-computer interaction, social computing, accessibility, inclusivity, and digital technologies sustainability.
 Her research interest extends to explore the impact of digital breaches on everyday life, especially for the group, including children, older adults, the disabled community, and others.

 Roberto Hoyle is an Assistant Professor of Computer Science at Oberlin College.
 His research focuses on extending the benefits of security and privacy to underserved populations that may not benefit from the same privacy protection settings as the general population.
 He has investigated privacy needs and preferences of children in foster care, transgender activists, and people with a visual impairment, and how current technology, such as egocentric cameras, could be used to protect privacy.

 Abigail Marsh is an Assistant Professor of Computer Science at Macalester College, where their research focuses on the usable privacy concerns of situations where multiple stakeholders have access to one account or device, including familial and romantic relationships, older adults and their caretakers, and many other groups.
 They additionally research privacy and security concerns introduced by assistive technology.

-Yaxing Yao is a post-doctoral fellow in the School of Computer Science at Carnegie Mellon University.
-His research focuses on understanding privacy risks and people’s privacy concerns in emerging technologies, and designing, implementing, and evaluating privacy mechanisms to protect people’s privacy.
+Yaxing Yao is an Assistant Professor in the Department of Information Systems at the University of Maryland, Baltimore County.
+His research focuses on understanding privacy risks and people’s privacy concerns in emerging technologies and designing, implementing, and evaluating privacy mechanisms to protect people’s privacy.
 In his dissertation work, he looked at the privacy expectations of different stakeholders in smart homes as well as their expected privacy mechanisms.